urkstrong/recipe-vibe-react/README.md

    - Browse users in "Discover Users" tab
    - Click "Follow" to connect
    - Click user card to view their recipe collection
+6. **Favorites**:
+   - Click heart icon on any recipe to add to favorites
+   - View all favorite recipes in "My Favorites" tab
+   - Favorite status updates in real-time

 ## 🎨 Key Features Details